arviz-devs/arviz/schema.md

 Model constants, data included in the model which is not modeled as a random variable.
 It should be the data used to generate the `posterior` and `posterior_predictive` samples.

 #### `prior`
 Samples from the prior distribution p(theta).
-Samples should not match `posterior` samples.
+Samples need not match `posterior` samples.
 However, this group will still follow the convention on `chain` and `draw` as first dimensions.
 Each variable should have a counterpart in `posterior`.

 #### `sample_stats_prior`
 Information and diagnostics for each `prior` sample, provided by the inference backend.
-It may vary depending on the algorithm used by the backend (i.e. an affine invariant sampler has no energy associated).
+It may vary depending on the algorithm used by the backend.
 Variable names follow the same convention defined in [`sample_stats`](#sample_stats).

 #### `prior_predictive`
 Samples from the prior predictive distribution.
 Samples should match `prior` samples and each variable should have a counterpart in `posterior_predictive`/`observed_data`.